Sweden–United Kingdom relations: Air transport

-Both the UK and Sweden are part of the Single European Sky, hence there are no restrictions between both countries to operate flights to.
-Both flag carriers British Airways and SAS between them fly between the capital's major airports of London-Heathrow to Stockholm-Arlanda, SAS also flies from Arlanda to Birmingham, Manchester and Edinburgh.
+The UK and Sweden are part of the Single European Sky, hence there are no restrictions between them to operate flights to.
+Both flag carriers British Airways and SAS between them fly between the capitals’ major airports of London-Heathrow to Stockholm-Arlanda, SAS also flies from Arlanda to Birmingham, Manchester and Edinburgh.
 BA and SAS also flies between Heathrow and Gothenburg airports, with SAS providing connections to other parts of the country.

-Other carriers that fly between the UK and Sweden include both regional and low-cost carriers.
+Other carriers that fly between the UK and Sweden include regional and low-cost carriers.
 The regional carriers that fly between UK and Sweden are Sun-Air which flies from Gothenburg to Manchester.

 Low-cost carriers are well established between the UK and Sweden, Norwegian flies from London-Gatwick, Edinburgh, Manchester airports to Arlanda and Gatwick to Gothenburg, with connections to other airports in Sweden. easyJet also flies from Gatwick to Arlanda, plus seasonally to Åre Östersund for skiing and winter holidays.
 Ryanair flies between London-Stansted to Stockholm-Skavsta, Stockholm-Västerås & Gothenburg, with Gothenburg-City, Malmö and Skellefteå airports in the past.
 Polish airline Enter Air offers seasonal charter flights to Kiruna from eleven British airports.

 BA, SAS, Norwegian, easyJet and Ryanair all fly to nearby Copenhagen airport in Denmark from various British airports, which has easy access by the Öresundståg and SJ trains to Scania and Småland.